Testing the Standard Model of Particle Physics 1

 In the tutorials, the understanding of the concepts widened by discussing problems and additional applications enabling the students to explain the contents and apply them in a different context.

-Lectures with integrated tutorials and script.
+Presentation, script.
 The tutorials are optional for deepening and widening of the acquired knowledge.
-The script is handed out for the lectures.

 Description of exams and course work